microsoft/typescript-styled-plugin/README.md

 [![Build Status](https://travis-ci.org/Microsoft/typescript-styled-plugin.svg?branch=master)](https://travis-ci.org/Microsoft/typescript-styled-plugin)

 ## Usage
 This plugin requires TypeScript 2.4 or later.
 It can provide intellisense in both JavaScript and TypeScript files within any editor that uses TypeScript to power their language features.
-This includes [VS Code](https://code.visualstudio.com), [Sublime with the TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin), [Atom with the TypeScript plugin](https://atom.io/packages/atom-typescript), and others.
+This includes [VS Code](https://code.visualstudio.com), [Sublime with the TypeScript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin), [Atom with the TypeScript plugin](https://atom.io/packages/atom-typescript), [Visual Studio](https://www.visualstudio.com), and others.

 ### With VS Code
 To use this plugin with VS Code, first install the plugin and a copy of TypeScript in your workspace: